|

 - Attrition in the 2nd semester Organic Chemistry class went from 15% (1990-2005) to 0.8% (2005-2017) in the test classes.

-Timed / Repetitive Quizzes (TRQs) - a thorough description and explanation is found here - were used as the initial assignment to build memory constructs.
-Essentially TRQs are assignments where students earn course credit for studying.
-TRQs are an assignable flash-card system where repeated memorization assignments results in students "knowing" lots of course facts.
 The instructor is now instrumental in determining what facts are important, what facts are included in the TRQ assignment and what facts become part of their student's long-term memories.
 Once the memory constructs are formed, the student's innate mental processing architecture is engaged in problem-solving activities where this stored information is accessed, pulled into working memory, and connected to create a constantly evolving chemistry schema.
 When the student's intrinsic abilities fail, their schema can still be altered - by a classmate, textbook, internet, tutor, TA, or Instructor - an alteration that the learner hopes will persist at least until the next exam.
 With this approach, every student can be successful because their schema can be as effective as any other student's schema when used to answer in-class exam questions.
 How does this schema perform in novel situations?
 The ACS Exam Results suggest that the students' schema constructed in 2005 - 2017 is superior to those constructed in 1990 - 2005.
-Additionally, it seems reasonable that a superior schema would persist longer in the student's memory than an inferior schema.
+The fact that 13 students (1990-2005) scored above the 90th percentile using a traditional approach while 46 students scored above the 90th percentile using the "coach approach" provides additional support for the effectiveness of this method.
+Finally, it seems reasonable that a superior schema would persist longer in the student's memory than an inferior schema.

 The TRQ / Exam Question Pool approach works for the following reasons: